1

 Advertisements by the Canadian Central distributors for Valtorta (CEDIVAL) quote Father Bea: "I have read in typed manuscripts many of the books written by Maria Valtorta.
 As far as exegesis is concerned, I did not find any errors in the parts which I examined."
 Notice, he read only parts of the books.
 Which were they?

-Comment: Cardinal Bea, S.J., Jesuit, rector of the Pontifical Biblical Institute and advisor to the Holy Office testified: "I have read in typed manuscripts many of the books written by Maria Valtorta".
+Comment: Cardinal Augustin Bea, S.J., (Jesuit, rector of the Pontifical Biblical Institute, advisor to the Holy Office and personal confessor of Pope Pius XII) testified twice in writing: "I have read in typed manuscripts many of the books written by Maria Valtorta".
 Hence, clearly most, or nearly all.
 Father Mitch is using a little sophistry to downplay an exceptionally compelling testimony.
 The inclusive quote is as follows: "I read several fascicles of the Work written by the lady, Maria Valtorta, attending particularly in my reading to the exegetical, historical, archeological and topographical parts.
 As far as its exegesis, I did not find any prominent errors in the fascicles examined by me.
 Further, I had been much impressed by the fact that her archeological and topographical descriptions were propounded with notable exactness.
 Concerning some particulars less exactly expressed, the author, questioned by me through an intermediary, had modestly given some satisfactory explanations.
 Here and there some scenes appeared to me too diffusely described, even with many vivid colors.
 But generally speaking, the reading of the Work is not only interesting and pleasing, but truly edifying.
 And for people less well informed on the mysteries of the life of Jesus, instructive."

 On Feb.
 26, 1948, Fathers Migliorini, Berti and A. Cecchin enjoyed a private audience with Pope Pius XII, as listed in L'Osservatore Romano's daily announcement of audiences.
 Standing in St. Peter's Square after the audience, Father Berti wrote down Pope Pius' words as he remembered them.
 These words were "not" printed in L'Osservatore Romano, but Father Berti remembered the Pope saying: "Publish this work as it is.
 There is no need to give an opinion about its origin, whether it be extraordinary or not.
 Who reads it, will understand.
 One hears of many visions and revelations.
 I will not say they are all authentic; but there are some of which it could be said that they are."

 The statement by Father Pacwa: "The reason: it has none!", is entirely untrue.
-Several other Bishops have given their Imprimaturs, such as Archbishop Soosa Pakiam of Trivandrum (for the Malayalam translation prepared in India.
+In addition to the Supreme Papal Imprimatur, an Archbishop as well as Several Bishops have given their Imprimaturs, such as Archbishop Soosa Pakiam of Trivandrum (for the Malayalam translation prepared in India.
 Note: If the Vatican thought that the Archbishop of India made an error in judgment, it would have him remove his Imprimatur.
 Nonetheless, the Vatican has let his Imprimatur stand).
 Furthermore an Imprimatur was given by Bishop Roman Danylak (Titular Bishop of Nyssa Rome, Italy).
+A Nihil Obstat from Msgr.
+Luigi Lovazzano, Vicar-General, Albano, Italy, and Imprimaturs from Bishop Bonicilli, from the same diocese.
 Evidence that Father Mitch may not have performed adequate fundamental research before making such proclamations.

 Confident of papal approval, Father Berti brought the books to the Vatican press.
 However, in 1949, two commissioners of the Holy Office, Msgr.
 Giovanni Pepe and Father Berruti, O.P., condemned the Poem, ordering Berti to hand over every copy and sign an agreement not to publish it.

-Comment: According to the Priest’s testimony in 1949, Cardinal Alfredo Ottaviani who then headed the Holy Office, summoned Father Corrado Berti and Father Andrew Cecchin to the Holy Office.
+Comment: This statement misrepresents the particulars.
+This meeting took place after Cardinal Ottaviani realized he was bypassed in the approval process.
+According to the Priest’s testimony in 1949, Cardinal Alfredo Ottaviani who then headed the Holy Office, summoned Father Corrado Berti and Father Andrew Cecchin to the Holy Office.
 Furthermore, during this meeting both Priests were forbidden to speak or communicate in any way immediately before the meeting.
 Monsignor Pepe and Father Berruti, officials of the Holy Office, were entrusted with reading the new judgment to both Priests (authored by Cardinal Alfredo Ottaviani), which reversed and undermined the Papal Imprimatur.
 Monsignor Pepe and Father Berruti had no role in condemnation itself.
 The order of silence cleverly restricted Father Berti from informing Monsignor Pepe and Father Berruti of the Papal Imprimatur given by Pope Pius XII.

 Father Berti returned the manuscripts to Valtorta and handed over only his typed versions.
 Despite his signed promise, in 1952 Father Berti went to publisher Emiliano Pisani.
 Though aware of the Holy Office's opposition, Pisani printed the first volume in 1956, and a new volume each year through 1959.